JHarrison89/rails-api-session-auth-template/README.md

 ### How it works

-When a user signs up or signs in, the backend creates a session containing the user_id and passes it to the client (users browser) as a cookie.
+When a user signs up or signs in, the backend creates a session containing the user_id and passes it to the client (user's browser) as a cookie.
-The client then sends the session cookie to the backend with every subsequent requet. <br>
+The client then sends the session cookie to the backend with every subsequent request. <br>

 The backend opens the session cookie and checks for a user_id; if present, the user is signed in. <br>
 When the user signs out, the user_id is deleted from the session cookie.